10 options for after-school child care

+Parents manage a unique balancing act during the school year.
+Kids might get excited by early dismissal, snow days, teacher work days and other days off from school, but these schedule changes often leave parents struggling to find after-school child care.
 The hours between 3 p.m. and 6 p.m. each day are even more challenging for parents, as they try to fill the gap between the end of the school day and the end of their work day.
-A patchwork combination of care works for some parents, while others prefer to stick with a single care solution.

-"There is no 'one size fits all' child care program," says Dischler.
+"There is no 'one size fits all' child care program," says Patricia Dischler, the former president of the National Association for Family Child Care.
 "Children are unique, and so are the programs.
 It's up to the parents to find the best match for their child."

-"A child who thrives in family child care, due to the small group size, may feel overwhelmed in a larger community based program," says Dischler.
+"A child who thrives in family child care, due to the small group size, may feel overwhelmed in a larger community based program," Dischler says.
 "Another child may thrive in a program that is sports-based, and another child may thrive best when cared for by a relative."

-Stiffelman and Dischler both agree that providing your children with a place where they are nurtured and provided time to do homework, unwind, and play will make life less stressful.
-Plus, you won't feel guilty because you can't be there when school ends.
-The transition from school, to after-school care, to home will be smoother when everyone is comfortable.
+Providing your children with a place where they are nurtured and provided time to do homework, unwind and play will make life less stressful, Dischler says.
+Plus, parents won't feel guilty for not being around immediately when school ends.

-Search through Care.com to find an after-school nanny who can pick up your children from school or the bus stop, bring them home, make yummy snacks, help with homework, plan activities, etc. Many will also perform some light housekeeping if you ask.
+Find an after-school nanny who can pick up your children from school or the bus stop, bring them home, make yummy snacks, help with homework, plan activities or whatever your family needs.
+Many will also perform some light housekeeping if you ask.

 According to Dischler, a family child care center can be a great answer to the after-school care question.
 They're run in providers' homes, so kids benefit from a small, family-like environment, while you know they're taken care of until you get home.

-PRO TIP: If you go this route, just make sure that your co-op establishes ground rules to help you avoid any misunderstandings that can come up.
+PRO TIP: If you go this route, make sure your co-op establishes ground rules to help you avoid any misunderstandings that can come up.

 An after-school enrichment program may offer your family just the right solution.
-They may include tutoring in one or more subjects, participating in an arts or crafts program, learning at a museum-based program or another enrichment program.
-You may find these programs locally at children's museums, zoos, recreation centers, or tutoring centers.
+The program may include tutoring in one or more subjects, participating in an arts and crafts program, learning at a museum-based program or other forms of enrichment.
+You may find these programs locally at children's museums, zoos, recreation centers or tutoring centers.

 In some areas, the YMCA offers after-school care on the school premises.
-In other locations, after-school care is provided at the actual YMCA -- buses will shuttle the kids from schools to the centers, and some of these programs even offer full-day care on vacation days.
+In other locations, after-school care is provided at the YMCA.
+Buses will shuttle the kids from schools to the centers, and some of these programs even offer full-day care on vacation days.
 Your child may also participate in sports programs during their time there.
 The Boys & Girls Clubs of America offer comparable options.

-PRO TIP: No chapters near you?
+PRO TIP: No YMCA or B&G Club chapters near you?
 Investigate what other community-based organizations might offer a similar service.

 Grandparents and other relatives are a favorite after-school care solution.
-Some grandparents are able to care for the children daily, while others can help out a few days a week.
-If you're lucky, you can cobble together child care with a combination of other relatives, friends, or hired child caregivers pitching in the rest of the week.
-Relatives are often familiar with the children's daily routine and generally flexible about transporting children to activities.
+Some grandparents are able to care for the children daily, while others can only help out a few days a week.
+If you're lucky, you can cobble together child care with a combination of relatives, friends or hired child caregivers pitching in the rest of the week.
+Relatives are often familiar with the children's daily routine and are generally flexible about transporting them to activities.

 Working from home is often an ideal solution for parents whose companies offer this opportunity.
-Some companies even have policies that those who work from home may not care for children.
-Check with your HR department before considering this.
-Just know that working at home while caring for younger children isn't as easy as it is to care for tweens or teens.
+Some companies even have policies that those who work from home may not care for children while they're on the clock.
+Check with your HR department before considering this option.
+Be aware that working at home while caring for younger children isn't as easy as it is to care for tweens or teens.